CGS Online Writing Placement Assessment

-- In some cases, the Seminar in Composition is preceded by ENGCMP 0150 Workshop in Composition or ENGCMP 0152 Workshop in Composition: ESL for those students who may benefit from additional support.
+- In some cases, Seminar in Composition is preceded by ENGCMP 0150 Workshop in Composition or ENGCMP 0152 Workshop in Composition: ESL for those students who may benefit from additional support.
 Placement in these courses is normally based on the student’s SAT and ACT writing scores.

-Students without valid scores will be identified upon acceptance to CGS and notified of their eligibility to take the assessment, available online via the University of Pittsburgh Blackboard Learning Management System, or may be taken in person upon request.
+Students without valid scores will be identified upon acceptance to CGS and notified of their eligibility to take the assessment, available online via the University of Pittsburgh Canvas Learning Management System, or may be taken in person upon request.
 At their first advising meeting, students will have the opportunity to learn more about the assessment process from their advisor and decide whether they would like to take the writing assessment, and in what format.
 Students who do not complete the assessment will be placed automatically in ENGCMP 0150 Workshop in Composition.

-Online Math and Language Placement Assessments
+Biology, Math, Music, and Language Placement Assessments

 If students plan to take a math course such as Math 0120, Math 0125, Math 0200, Math 0220 or Math 0400, they must take the ALEKS placement assessment for math.
 Exceptions apply.
 Visit the Department of Mathematics website for more detailed information.